-- 1. Be admitted to OWCC. - Complete necessary application for Comprehensive Course Examination form, securing the signature of the appropriate department chair (setting date for examination) and the Dean of Instruction. - 3.
-After Item 2, present form to Comptroller's office and pay the Comprehensive Examination Testing Fee (100 percent of registration/tultion fee for course, excluding lab fee), returning form after payment of fee to the Dean of Instruction.
-The Comprehensive Examination Testing Fee may be paid anytime after the end of late registration through the mid-point of the semester, or as approved by the Dean of Instruction upon written request from the student and department chair.
-(Deadline date for payment of the Comprehensive Examination Testing Fee is published in the class schedule each semester.) - 4.
-Complete the examination on date as scheduled.
-Examination date must be within two weeks following the deadline for application for taking comprehensive examinations.
-(The deadline date for application for Comprehensive Examination and payment of examination and testing fee is published in the college calendar and in the class schedule each semester.) - Credits will be awarded for passing grades earned on comprehensive examinations.
+- 1. Be admitted to OWCC. - Complete necessary application form for Comprehensive Course Examination, securing the signature of the appropriate department chair (setting date for examination) and the Dean of Instruction. - 3.
+After Item 2, present form to Comptroller's office and pay the Comprehensive Examination Testing Fee (100 percent of registration/ tuition fee for course, excluding lab fee), returning form after payment of fee to the Dean of Instruction.
+The Comprehensive Examination Testing Fee may be paid anytime after the end of late registration, or as approved by the Dean of Instruction upon written request from the student and department chair. - Complete the examination on date as scheduled.
+Examination date must precede final exams for the term in which it is scheduled. - Credits will be awarded for passing grades earned on comprehensive examinations.
 (See footnotes on the AA degree General Education page for certain minimum grade restrictions.)